rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/RegisterEventHandler.md

 ## Overview

 RegisterEventHandler is invoked when the task specified in the intent has the value "registerEvent".
-This handler is used to register for the event in FCA.
+This handler is used to register an event in FCA.

 It performs the following actions:
 1. Parses the input message received to get the event.
-2. Registers the event passed in params.
+2. FCA registers the event received in the input command.
 3. Saves the response or error and performs schema validations.
 More about schema validations [here.](../Validations.md)
 4. Formats the result and sends the response back to the IntentReader.